 2. The student must put his/her request in writing on the Accommodation Request Form found on the website

-3. Written documentation of their disability must be sent by the health care provider directly to one of the Student ADA coordinators, either Dr. DeMarco or Dr. Carpenter.
+3. Written documentation of their disability must be sent by the health care provider directly to one of the Student ADA coordinators, either Dr. DeMarco or Dr. Fain.

 4. Following the AAC’s receipt and review of the request for accommodations and required documentation, the AAC shall determine